-Data show that 96 percent of these shark attacks consist of a single “bite” leaving open wounds, but without removing any muscle tissue.
-This is in other words contrary to the previous view that sharks attack people in order to get something to eat.
-People have also discussed the role of the vision of sharks – whether it’s possible that they mistake people for sea lions.
-However, this theory also turns out faulty, as sharks attack sea lions with powerful bites in the abdomen of the sea lion, whereas people who’re attacked almost always receive a bite in an arm or leg.
+Data show that 96 percent of these shark attacks consist of a single bite leaving open wounds, but without removing any muscle tissue.
+This is contrary to the previous view that sharks attack people in order to get something to eat.
+People have also discussed whether it’s possible that a shark’s vision is poor, and they mistake people for sea lions.
+However, this theory is also faulty, as sharks attack sea lions with powerful bites in the abdomen, but people almost always receive a bite in an arm or leg.
 So, the shark attacks must be the result of something other than us being a part of their menu.
 Regardless of the cause behind these attacks, it’s understandable that you’d want to use a shark cage when swimming between Cuba and the United States.

-So, Suzie Maroney was about to swim from Havana to Florida.
-Australian Maroney was born with a cerebral palsy injury and had found a special interest in swimming.
-Two years before, she had swum in a pool for 24 hours, during which she had managed to complete 93 kilometers (149 miles), which gives an average time of 23 minutes and 12 seconds per 1,500 meters.
+So, Susie Maroney was about to swim from Havana to Florida.
+Australian Maroney was born with weakened muscles from cerebral palsy.
+Her parents had her take swimming lessons to combat it, but she showed a love for it.
+Two years before this, she had swum in a pool for 24 hours during which she completed 93 kilometers (149 miles), which gives an average time of 23 minutes and 12 seconds per 1,500 meters.
 When she got up on the beach in Key West after swimming from Havana, she had swum the 180 kilometers in 24.5 hours.
-In other words, she’d swum almost twice the distance during the same amount of time as in the pool, resulting in an astounding average time of 13:18 per 1,500 meters.
+She’d swum almost twice the distance during the same amount of time as in the pool, resulting in an astounding average time of 13:18 per 1,500 meters.
 Compare this with her fellow American Kieren Perkins, who then had the world record in a swimming pool at 14:41.

-So, was 22-year-old Suzie Maroney so much better now than two years before?
-Did the winds and currents bring her from communist Cuba to capitalist USA at an incredible speed?
+So, had 22-year-old Susie Maroney exponentially improved from two years before?
+Did the winds and currents bring her from communist Cuba to the capitalist U.S. at an incredible speed?
 Was there anything wrong with the stopwatch?

-No, the answer was to be found in the shark cage.
-Not only did it offer protection from all kinds of aggressive marine lifeforms, it also provided her with an unnatural advantage by simultaneously pushing the water forward.
-Maroney had in other words benefitted from what is referred to as drafting in athletic contexts.
+No, the answer was found in the shark cage.
+Not only did it offer protection from all kinds of aggressive marine life-forms, it also provided her with an unnatural advantage by simultaneously pushing the water forward.
+Maroney had benefitted from drafting inside her protective cage.

 In order to explain this phenomenon, let’s imagine that we throw two oranges into the water from the accompanying boat.
-Oranges are perfect to use for comparison, as they float, are round and move predictably in the water.
+Oranges float, are round and move predictably in the water.
 One orange lands just inside the cage, at the front, while the other lands outside.
-Let’s say that the orange in the cage hits the back of the cage after 25 seconds and that the orange outside of the cage has travelled the same distance (relative to the movement of the boat) after 20 seconds.
+Let’s say that the orange in the cage moves to the back of the cage after 25 seconds and that the orange outside of the cage has traveled the same distance (relative to the movement of the boat) after 20 seconds.
 Dividing 25 by 20 gives us 1.25.
-This means that the cage gave the first orange a 25 percent advantage.
+This means that the cage gave the first orange a 25 percent advantage in speed.

-This drafting had given Suzy Maroney a tremendous advantage and her record swimming was rejected by most observers.
-Nevertheless, the principle is still very much alive in open water races, where swimmers try to save energy by swimming behind other swimmers and thus letting them be the ones pushing the water forward.
+This drafting had given Susie Maroney a tremendous advantage and her record swim time was rejected by most observers.
+Nevertheless, the drafting principle is still very much alive in open water races, where swimmers try to save energy by swimming behind other swimmers and thus letting them be the ones pushing the water forward.

 Swimming in open water